defndaines/kiroku/national-book-award.md

 - [ ] 2020: Les Payne and Tamara Payne _The Dead Are Arising: The Life of Malcolm X_
 - [ ] 2021: Tiya Miles _All That She Carried: The Journey of Ashley’s Sack, a Black Family Keepsake_
 - [ ] 2022: Imani Perry _South to America: A Journey Below the Mason-Dixon To Understand the Soul of a Nation_
+- [ ] 2023: Ned Blackhawk _The Rediscovery of America: Native Peoples and the Unmaking of U.S. History)

 ## Young People's Literature